MikolajSzafraniecUPDS/commits-analyzer/results/template.md

 - **Contributors activity in terms of time** - number of commits and insertions per day for given contributors

 ## 1. Peak contribution times
-Tables below shows the sum of commits per time of a day:
+Table below shows the sum of commits per time of a day:

 ![commits_time_of_day_table](assets/commits_time_of_day_table.png)